How often do injury claims go to court and what happens when they do?

 Is there a jury in personal injury cases?

-Personal injury claims are decided by a judge in a civil court, not a jury.
-There's also no public gallery.
-While the idea of a court hearing can be stressful, many claimants find the experience much less daunting than anticipated.
-After considering all evidence and arguments, the judge will issue a ruling and determine your compensation amount.
+No, personal injury claims are decided by a judge in a civil court, not a jury, and there is no public gallery.
+Although the idea of a court hearing can be stressful, many claimants find it far less daunting than expected.
+After reviewing all the evidence and arguments, the judge will make a ruling and determine the compensation amount.

 Get expert advice now